ArnoSaine/postinumero/packages/react-auth/README.md

 ### `<Auth>`

-Wraps the application with the auth context.
+Wraps components with the auth context.
 Other components and hooks are available in the children.

 ```js
 import { Auth } from '@postinumero/react-auth';